 For muscle, Bach explains, it’s essential to eat frequently.
 “And yes, that includes carbs,” he quips. ” It doesn’t mean you need to eat 8 meals a day.
 Three complete meals and a couple of protein shakes over the course of a 24-hour period will be plenty.”

 Generally, it’s believed that younger athletes benefit from having 500 extra calories daily over maintenance for optimal muscle development.
+However, one study found that intermittent fasting may impair muscle protein synthesis in response to nutrition, posing a challenge for athletes.

 However, the older you are, the more careful you have to be with that calorie surplus – and the more on-point your nutrition must be to garner positive results.

-For example, a 60-year-old fitness enthusiast might carefully keep their calorie surplus at 100 daily, to develop muscle tone without simultaneously adding subcutaneous adipose tissue.
+For example, a 60-year-old fitness enthusiast might carefully keep their calorie surplus at 100 daily to develop muscle tone without simultaneously adding subcutaneous adipose tissue.
 And to prevent the build-up of visceral fat between the organs, most of those calories must be obtained from anti-inflammatory foods.

 One recent research study – conducted by the University of Tennessee and the University of Iowa – analyzed data from 24,011 US adults over the age of 40.